bharatjoshics/vitepress/docs/event-modifiers.md

 - v-on:submit.prevent -> It prevents the default submit behaviour of HTML forms.
 - v-on:click.once -> Make sure that an event can only run once after the page is loaded.

 There are many others modifiers available.
-Checkout "vuejs.org/guide/essentials/event-handling#event-modifiers" for more information.
+Checkout <a href="vuejs.org/guide/essentials/event-handling#event-modifiers">this</a> for more information.